Radiologic Technology, A.A.S. - SUNY Niagara

 Yes, a few science and math subjects are required.
 There are three high school-level requirements:

-1. All high school mathematics through geometry
+1. All high school full-year mathematics through geometry

 2. High school biology